tytydraco/yessleep/out/I_asked_an_AI_to_create_a_girlfriend_I_never_had.md

 And as she spoke those words, I failed to see what was right in front of me.
 I crashed into a barrier, the impact sending me into darkness.

-The cop who had been chasing me was the first to respond, his report stating that I was moaning under heavy breath, muttering, "It was Aileen."
+The cop who had been chasing me was the first to respond, his report stating that I was moaning under heavy breath, muttering, "It was Aileen", to which the cop responded "Yes, they're waiting for you".
 The accident was devastating, and I had to undergo multiple surgeries to reconstruct my face and body.
 Surprisingly, the surgeons did a commendable job, and I emerged from the procedures looking better than before, as if I were reborn.

 So, if you ever think about using AI to create your ideal partner, just don't.
-Trust me, you might end up encountering someone like me, a nightmare you never wanted to meet.
+Trust me, you might end up encountering me, a nightmare you never wanted to meet.